aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/working-with-traditional-mail-merge-data-sources/working-with-dataset-objects/_index.md

 ﻿---
-title: Working with DataSet objects – Aspose.Words for Java
+title: Working with DataSet objects in Java
 articleTitle: Working with DataSet objects
 linktitle: Working with DataSet objects
 description: "Access DataTable row objects using template expressions when building a report Java."